zlarsen/zach-larsen/src/posts/general/mac-shortcuts/post.md

 	If you want to see more commands for the same search string, just keep pressing Ctrl + R.

-	You can press press Esc to come out of the search with the last search result or enter to run the command selected.
+	You can press Esc to come out of the search with the last search result or enter to run the command selected.

 	Seriously, remember this shortcut and you won't be sorry.